Freelancing in IT: the keys to getting started successfully

 • Develop a structured business plan.

-• Build a network before launching yourself.
+• Build a network before you start.

 • Train to deepen your skills.

-• Establish pricing and anticipate your salary.
+• Set rates and anticipate your salary.

 • Develop your reputation through digital marketing.

-• Use research methods to find assignments.
+• Use research methods to find missions.

 • Target a specific audience for better clarity.